 This article is intended to give an overview on the subject of the income tax return of residents in Spain ("Declaración de la Renta", Modelo 100), but it can never replace a personal consultation and analysis of the individual case.

-The deadline for filing the tax return is the 1st of July 2019.
-If you want the payment to be debited from your bank account, you must submit the declaration by the 26th of June at the latest.
+The deadline for filing the tax return regarding the calendar year 2019 is the 30th of June of 2020.
+If you want the payment to be debited from your bank account, you must submit the declaration by the 25th of June at the latest.

 If there are no particular difficulties, for example in case of someone who only has income from work and interests in Spain, this person can probably prepare and file the tax return on his own.
 Spain is very progressive, everything can be submitted online and there are also extensive information possibilities on the website of the Tax Office (although often only in Spanish).

 In case the situation is not so easy (for example: complicated family situation, self- employment, income from real estate, foreign income, etc.), I would recommend having your income tax return prepared by someone who is familiar with Spanish taxes.